Bzouk/pz-recipetweaks/README.md

 # pz-recipetweaks
-Recipe tweaks for Project Zomboid
+Recipe tweaks for Project Zomboid - firt version onyl for test and proof of concept.